Michelle of Valois: Marriage

 In June 1409, at the age of 14, Michelle married 13-year-old Philip, Count of Charolais (1396–1467), son and heir of John I, Duke of Burgundy ("John the Fearless", 1371–1419).
 They had probably been engaged on 28 January 1405, at the age of 9 and 8, respectively.
 Michelle and Philip were second cousins, both descending from John II, King of France ("John the Good").
 At the same time, Michelle's eldest brother, Louis, Dauphin of Viennois (1397–1415) married Philip's eldest sister Margaret (1393–1442).
 Michelle and Philip had a daughter, Agnes, who died in infancy.

 On 10 September 1419, Michelle's father-in-law John the Fearless was assassinated, with involvement from her brother, Charles (1403–1461), the new dauphin as a part of the Armagnac–Burgundian Civil War.
 The civil war was fought for power during the mental instability of King Charles VI (Michelle's father).
 It is possible that John had been behind the deaths of Michelle's two brothers, Louis (1397–1415) and John (1398–1417).
 It has also been suggested that the Armagnac party wanted John dead to prevent a likely rapprochement between him and the dauphin, which could have diminished their influence.
-Michelle became melancholic (what we would today call extremely depressed) following the assassination.
+Michelle became melancholic following the assassination.